fal-ai/lavender-data/README.md

 3. **Filtered**: The number of samples that have been filtered out
 4. **Failed**: The number of samples that have failed to process

-You can also see the indices which are currently being processed.
+You can also see the indices which are currently being processed and which rank is processing it.
 Press `Pushback` to put all in-progress-indices back into the queue.
 This is useful when you want to pause the iteration and resume from the same place.